 The first step in the process is determining the company’s value, since the ESOP cannot pay more than fair market value for the stock it purchases.
 Both the Internal Revenue Service (IRS) and the US Department of Labor (DOL) have issued guidelines governing the valuation of company stock in ESOP transactions.

-The next step is a feasibility study to analyze the overall framework for the transaction.
+The next step in formulating the ESOP structure is a feasibility study to analyze the overall framework for the transaction.
 Among the issues the study should address:

 - How much the company can afford to contribute to the ESOP each year

 - Whether part of the contribution cost can be offset by eliminating other benefit programs